ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use semaphores instead of fixed thread pools to limit concurrency

-The main objective of thread pools is to reuse threads when executing many tasks.
-When tasks are submitted to a thread pool, they are placed in a task queue from which they are retrieved by worker threads for execution (see _ThreadPoolExecutor#workQueue_).
-An additional objective in using thread pools wi_th a fixed number of worker threads_ is that they can be used to limit the concurrency of a particular operation (for example, an external resource cannot handle more than N concurrent requests).
+The main purpose of thread pools is to reuse threads between executing multiple tasks.
+When tasks are submitted to a thread pool, they are placed in a task queue from which they are retrieved by worker threads for execution.
+An additional purpose of using thread pools with a _fixed number of worker threads_ can be to limit the concurrency of a particular operation.
+They can be used in a situation when an external resource cannot process more than a predefined number of concurrent requests.

-However, since there is no need to reuse virtual threads, there is no need to use thread pools with a fixed number of worker threads.
-Instead, it is better to use semaphores with the same number of permissions to limit concurrency.
-A semaphore also contains a queue inside it, not of tasks, but of threads blocked on it (see _AbstractQueuedSynchronizer#head_).
-So this replacement is quite functionally equivalent.
+However, since there is no need to reuse virtual threads, there is no need to use any thread pools for them.
+Instead, it is better to use semaphores with the same number of permits to limit concurrency.
+A semaphore also contains a queue inside itself but not of tasks but of threads blocked on it.
+So this replacement is functionally equivalent.

 The following code, which uses a fixed pool of threads to limit concurrency when accessing some shared resource, will not benefit from the use of virtual threads: